 On the software side, I've been programming since I was about 12.
 Even though I have fond memories of writing horrible code with ASP, what really pushed me towards programming as a career was PHP.
 It's a messy language everyone loves to hate, yet it not only helped me learn a lot in those early days, it was also a great way to earn some pocket money via freelancing during my college years.
 Without PHP, none of what came after would have been possible.

 Today, most of my work involves Go, Python and Java (and a bit of PHP!).
 Ah yes, Go.
 What an amazing breath of fresh air after so many years of Java and PHP.
 I love Go.
 Its simplicity, elegance and sheer power is staggering (try it yourself!).
-We've been using it more and more at Peak Games (join us!) and it keeps impressing us with every new project.
+I started using it professionally at Peak Games, continue to do so at GetSocial (join us!) and it keeps impressing me with every new project.

 I'm also a proud Linux geek.
 My first foray into Linux was with a Gelecek Linux (a long-dead local Turkish distro) CD my father gave me.
 After playing with it for a while (what do you mean there is no C drive???)
 I've switched to Mandrake and spent a week trying to configure ALSA for sound output.
 Fun times!